theopn/dotfiles/README.md

 ### Linux

-I use the latest version of Fedora Workstation (official version with Gnome DE) and primarily use i3 window manager and Gnome as a back up.
+I use the latest version of Fedora Workstation and primarily use a tiling window manager and Gnome as a back up.

+#### Wayland

+##### Sway

+My Sway setting is almost entirely based on i3 WM.
+You can reference i3 section for more detailed keybindings and modes.
+Below are the list of packages mentioned in the config.

+##### Waybar

+##### Wofi

+#### X11

-#### Dunst
+##### Dunst

 Notification daemon.
 This is also used to grep result of `cal` command and display calendar as a notification, simulating pop-up calendar of other OS.

-#### i3 WM (i3-gap)
+##### i3 WM (i3-gap)

 i3 is integral in my workflow, and I tried to keep as many stock keybindings as possible.
-Below is a list of the dependencies needed to run my configuration correctly, besides other dependencies that get installed from Fedora's dnf package manager.
+Below is a list of the dependencies needed to run my configuration correctly, besides other dependencies that get installed from Fedora's dnf package manager (and by dependencies I mean the packages mentioned in the i3 config).

 | Dependencies | Description |
 | ------------ | ----------- |